memoria-io/atom/README.md

 ### `text` module

-The `text` module is utilities and standardization of text serialization/deserialization
+The `text` module is utilities and standardization of text serialization/deserialization, it relies on jackson libraries.

 **Disclaimer:**
 > `atom` is on edge, it's a work in progress and a pragmatic learning effort, so feel free to create issues or PRs.